ABOUT THE STONES

 The specific types of natural stone we offer include the following:

 Why not start with one of the natural stones in our name?
 Marble is often used for countertops, bathrooms, floors, fireplaces and foyers.
-Available in an almost limitless collection of colors, marble is noted for its fine texture and distinct veining which are prominent and run throughout.
+Available in an almost limitless collection of colors, marble is noted for its fine texture and distinct veining which is prominent and runs throughout.

 Next up, the other half of our name: granite.
 By far the most popular choice for kitchen counters, granite is one of the hardest stones available on the market.
 Why does this matter?
 Because the harder the stone, the more resistant it is to abrasions and scratching.
 Granite is a durable stone, known for its ability to withstand heavy use.